cosmos/interchain-security/docs/docs/features/proposals.md

 Before the introduction of Partial Set Security, consumer chains typically included a "soft opt-out mechanism" which allows the bottom N% of the provider's validators to not validate the consumer chain, without being jailed for downtime on the provider.
-After the introduction of Partial Set Security, the use of the soft opt-out mechanism is discouraged, and consumer chains are encouraged to use the topN parameter to allow validators with little power to opt-out.
+After the introduction of Partial Set Security, the use of the soft opt-out mechanism is discouraged, and consumer chains are encouraged to use the topN parameter to not force validators with little stake to validate the chain.
 :::

 ## ChangeRewardDenomProposal